mcsandeep/tyk-docs/tyk-docs/content/api-management/automations.md

 To continue building on what you’ve set up here, explore the following topics:

-- **Secure Your API Using Client mTLS** If you plan to secure your API using Client mTLS, also review [Manage TLS certificates]({{<ref "product-stack/tyk-operator/advanced-configurations/tls-certificate">}}) documentation to see how to let Tyk Operator manage the TLS certificates stored in Kubernetes.
 - **Advanced Tyk API Management**: Leverage more of Tyk’s API capabilities for custom integrations and further automation possibilities.
-You can learn more about Tyk's custom integrations [here](/advanced-configuration/)
+You can learn more about Tyk's custom integrations [here](/product-stack/tyk-operator/advanced-configurations/custom-plugins)
 - **CI/CD Integrations**: Learn how to embed Tyk automation into your CI/CD pipeline, enabling continuous deployment and reducing release cycle times.